oasisprotocol/playground/oasisriddle/docs/riddle_eng.md

 Developers at [Oasis Network][oasis-network] prepared a short riddle that unlocks the path to a ROSE treasure.
-They hid it on the [Oasis Sapphire][oasis-explorer] blockchain and your job now is to write a script connecting to the smart contracts already deployed on Sapphire that will enable you to obtain a random secret question.
+They hid it on the [Oasis Sapphire][oasis-explorer] blockchain and your job now is to write a script that will connect to the smart contracts already deployed on Sapphire that will enable you to obtain a random secret question.
 If you manage to answer it correctly, you'll be able to collect your ROSE treasure! 🌹